jamespeachh/Three-Noun-Prompts/README.md

 ### What this plugin does
 - Add ribbon button that creates/opens the prompt note.
+- Generate three word prompts for creative writing.
 ### How to use
 **FOR BEST PERFORMANCE, YOUR KEY SHOULD BE 6-9 CHARACTERS LONG**
 #### Steps to get started
 1. **Go to** `settings` > `community plugins` > `Three Noun Prompts` > `settings`(cog wheel icon)
 2. **Create** you're own secret key using **letters only!**
 > This is a seed that the algorithm uses to generate the prompt of the day.
+> While I have tested out multiple different cases for the secret key, I can not validate everything.
+If you do not care about the see, just use `secretkey` or any other random string!
 3. **Set** the note title that you want **updated** with the prompts.
 4. **Set** the interval (seconds) between the prompts **changing**.
 5. **Save and apply!**